kenjisan624/kenjisan624/README.md

 Contact info kenjinakanishi24@gmail.com /  kcoronado3@mail.valenciacollege.edu
 Favorite language:  Java, HTML, and CSS.
-Any other information that helps someone get to know you!: I really like doing new projects, while currently pursing my Bachelor degree in Computer Science, I am did study Robotics and Semiconductor technician program, In the long term.
+Any other information that helps someone get to know you!: I really like doing new projects, while currently pursing my Bachelor degree in Computer Science,

+I  did study Robotics and Semiconductor technician program, In the long term.
 I would ike to work in tech industry to enhance our live with automation using AI.

 Please follow me on the following social media: